MariusROBERT/MariusROBERT/README.md

 ## About me

-Hi, I'm Marius, a french developer from France, I'm currently studying computer science.
+Hi, I'm Marius, a french developer from the moutains in the Alps, I'm currently studying computer science.

 My activities when I'm not coding are :